Joyce Kilmer (1886 - 1918) - Author of Trees and Other Poems

 Joyce Kilmer is buried in Oise-Aisne Cemetery, Fere-en-Tardenois, France.
 There is a picture of the Kilmer Family Cenotaph in Elmwood Cemetery, New Brunswick, New Jersey, USA.
 Please note that Joyce Kilmer was never buried in the United States.
 The photo at the bottom of the same page shows Joyce Kilmer's tombstone in Oise-Aisne Cemetery.

-There are photos of another side of the Elmwood Cemetary cenotaph showing the nams and dates of both of Joyce Kilmer's parents, and one of Frederick Barnett Kilmer's gravestone here.
+There are photos of another side of the Elmwood Cemetary cenotaph showing the names and dates of both of Joyce Kilmer's parents, and a photo of Frederick Barnett Kilmer's gravestone.

 Joyce & Aline Kilmer